WIP-FM: Free FM

 On October 25, 2005, CBS Radio switched WYSP and several other Stern affiliates to the "Free FM" format.
-From its inception until early 2007, WYSP featured hot talk on weekdays from 6 a.m. to 7 p.m.
-A mix of talk and music was heard from 7 to 10 p.m.
+From its inception until early 2007, WYSP featured hot talk on weekdays from 6 a.m. to 7 pm.
+A mix of talk and music was heard from 7 to 10 pm.
 WYSP aired all music after 10 p.m. and around the clock on weekends.

 For many years, WYSP simulcast Philadelphia Eagles NFL games, while co-owned WIP was the primary flagship station.
 From April 2006 to October 2007, the station carried Opie and Anthony's syndicated talk show in the morning, after David Lee Roth's syndicated Free FM morning show failed to garner good ratings.

 At 11:59 p.m. on March 16, 2007, WYSP D.J.
 Jacky Bam Bam (now with WMMR) signed off at the station's studios at 5th and Market Streets, also shared with KYW, KYW-TV, and WPSG, before switching over to the new studios one block away, located on the 9th floor at 4th and Market.
 (KYW (AM) is also located in the same building, but on the 10th floor.)
 The first all-talk broadcast from the new studios, the 9 a.m.
 Barsky Show, was broadcast on March 19, 2007, with minor, but correctable problems.

 On November 20, 2006, WYSP added the Scotty and Alex Show to replace Couzin Ed.
 While they continued to play music, their show was part of the mostly-talk Free-FM format.
 On April 17, Scotty and Alex stopped playing music.
 WYSP also began to carry the syndicated Loveline and John and Jeff shows, effectively ending weekday music programming.